Request Assistance

 Services and Supports for Kin/Grandfamily Caregivers

-• Health and Wellness Classes.
-Most AAAs and Title VI programs offer evidence-based chronic disease self-management classes.
+• Health and Wellness Classes – The majority of AAAs and Title VI programs offer evidence-based chronic disease self-management classes.

-To find AAAs and Title VI programs in the communities where you work, contact the Eldercare Locator, a federally funded public service, at 800-677-1116, Monday through Friday, 8 a.m. to 9 p.m.
-ET, or at eldercare.acl.gov
+To find AAAs and Title VI programs in the communities where you work, contact the Eldercare Locator, a federally funded public service, at (800) 677-1116, Monday through Friday from 8 a.m. to 9 p.m.
+ET or visit eldercare.acl.gov

 More on This Topic